engr-sana-javed/Python_Basics/README.md

 # Python_Basics
-Refference is for all this work is https://github.com/Asabeneh/30-Days-Of-Python
+Refference for all this work is https://github.com/Asabeneh/30-Days-Of-Python

 Day 2 focuses on the fundamentals of strings and various built-in operations associated with strings.